 The informed view seems uninformed, with an evident lack of understanding of the impact of Sensory Integration function on motor skills, praxis, and therefore occupational performance.
 To be effective and have an impact on participation, sensory based interventions need to be targeted, specific, and meaningful.
 This can only happen when they form part of a holistic approach based on a comprehensive assessment.
 An example would be completing only a sensory-based subjective questionnaire to assess ‘sensory issues’, without the ability to adequately analyse the information contained in it and correlate it with other assessments and clinical observations, could be at the very least ineffective, and at the worst harmful.

 I encourage you to reach out to your members, some of whom have left or are now considering leaving in response to appears to somewhat unhelpful publications, open for interpretation and possible misuse.
 It will be important to consult with the children, adults and families we work with and ask them for their experiences.
-It may be surprising how many Occupational Therapists utilise Ayres Sensory Integration as one of the many tools in their toolbox.Wthe publication of these documents without the most recent evidence and engage in a transparent process of consultation with members before documents that can jeopardise health, education and social care practice in this country and abroad.
+It may be surprising how many Occupational Therapists utilise Ayres Sensory Integration as one of the many tools in their toolbox.

+We would very much appreciate that RCOT would re-consider the publication of these documents without the most recent evidence and engage in a transparent process of consultation with members before documents that can jeopardise health, education and social care practice in this country and abroad.

-Cissued ; to include users of services.
+Can statements like these issued go through a consultative process; to include users of services.
 It is for clients, for whom simple or top-down approaches do not work, we respectfully request re-consideration of your current positioning of Ayres’ SI.

 Continued access to this therapeutic approach with a growing evidence base should remain a tool in the toolboxes of OT’s in the UK and abroad.
 Many OT’s who practice Ayres’ SI within their OT practice do so because they require a tool in their toolbox for the most complex service users, or those who require highly specialist individualised approaches to manage high levels need, of distress or in some cases risk.
 If as a profession we do not continue to provide this evidence based therapeutic approach, other professional groups will take this area of practice and deliver it.